 With respect to planned recreational access improvements, geotechnical and hydrological reports directed and support Metro's planned visitor access improvements.
-Those reports, coupled with on-site conditions, dictated where it was and where it was not appropriate to develop infrastructure and trail improvements.
+Those reports, coupled with on-site conditions and habitat considerations, dictated where it was and where it was not appropriate to develop infrastructure and trail improvements.